slideloft/new-docs/api/resources/operations/object/index.md

 # index

-import { ExampleResponse } from "components/ExampleResponse"; import { AttributeTable } from "components/AttributeTable";

-Each of Stellar’s operations have unique response shapes.
+Each of Bantu’s operations have unique response shapes.
 Below are the attributes that are common across individual operation objects.

 See the [generic Operation errors](../../../errors/result-codes/operations.md).